-The Hirshberg Fund also assists the Center with such offerings as the monthly lecture series, “Insights into Cancer,” which allows patients with pancreatic cancer and their families to connect with the larger community of physicians focused on cancer research.
-The Center’s support groups and workshops on topics such as mindfulness meditation, art therapy, and qigong enable patients to meet others who are being treated for cancer, while the Reflections Boutique aids with appearance issues caused by cancer and its treatment.
+The Hirshberg Foundation also assists the Center with such offerings as the monthly lecture series, “Insights into Cancer,” which allows patients with pancreatic cancer and their families to connect with the larger community of physicians focused on cancer research.
+The Center’s support groups and workshops on topics such as mindfulness meditation, art therapy, and qigong enable patients to meet others who are being treated for cancer.
+The Reflections Boutique and consultation suite aids patients with the physical appearance changes caused by cancer and its treatment.
 Finally, the Center provides an extensive informational newsletter and online resources.
-The Hirshberg Foundation will continue its partnership with the Simms/Mann center in all of these endeavors to offer holistic treatment to patients and families affected by pancreatic cancer.
+The Hirshberg Foundation is committed to our partnership with the Simms/Mann Center in all of their endeavors to offer clinical and holistic treatment to patients and families affected by pancreatic cancer.